There are various ways of getting help, including this FAQ.

 is available on the following page.

-You can also directly use to types provided by the TFEL
+You can also directly use the types provided by the TFEL

 library.
 The most interesting ones for the end user are: